skyylex/Restaraunts-nearby/README.md

 ## Restaurants

+### Installation & Usage

+- Requirements: Xcode 12.5
+- All dependencies are managed by Cocoapods and stored in the repo.
+- To develop the app just open `Restaurants.xcworkspace` in the Xcode.

 ### Features implemented

 - **Map rendering.** Apple Maps is used to draw a map as a standard and yet sufficient way to visualize a map.